Looking for a moist cornbread recipe? Look no further! This cornbread is perfect every time with a crispy, golden crust.

 Cornbread can be tricky to make.
 I hate when it looks delicious but is actually totally dry and crumbly.
 So much disappointment!
 A few years ago I went on a search for a recipe that would deliver on taste, texture and still be moist.
 And per usual, the food snob in me failed to find one that was satisfactory.
 After making a few different versions, I finally landed on this recipe and I have been sticking to it ever since.
 It really is the best moist cornbread recipe!

-There is just one trick to this recipe and that is soaking the cornmeal for about 30 minutes before mixing up the batter.
-This takes just enough of that dry edge off the cornmeal to deliver up moist cornbread every time.
+This cornbread recipe uses buttermilk, another ingredient that lends itself to the moist texture.
+There is just one trick to this recipe and that is soaking the cornmeal in the buttermilk for about 15 minutes before mixing up the batter.
+This takes the dry edge off of the cornmeal and gives it a great texture.

 Also, I have been informed that there are people out there who are bugged by the word moist. #sorrynotsorry.
 I’m going to keep saying it – because in baking, moist means delicious!